shakfu/dao-max-pd/README.md

 ## FORK NOTES

-This friend WIP fork make the following changes to the original project:
+This friend WIP fork made the following changes to the original project:

- with the following change to  use `cmake` for builds and also aims to update 32bit externals to 64bit.

-Changes:

 - Changed build system to exclusively use `cmake`.